apache/datafusion-comet/README.md

 under the License.
 -->

-# Apache Arrow DataFusion Comet
+# Apache DataFusion Comet

-Comet is an Apache Spark plugin that uses [Apache Arrow DataFusion](https://arrow.apache.org/datafusion/) as native runtime to achieve improvement in terms of query efficiency and query runtime.
+Comet is an Apache Spark plugin that uses [Apache DataFusion](https://datafusion.apache.org/datafusion/) as native runtime to achieve improvement in terms of query efficiency and query runtime.

 Comet runs Spark SQL queries using the native DataFusion runtime, which is